On this page:

 21st Century Cures Initiative

-In 2014, Energy and Commerce Committee Chair Fred Upton (R-Mich.) and Representative Diana DeGette (D-Colo.) are spearheading the 21st Century Cures Initiative, an effort aimed at developing policies to accelerate the discovery, development and delivery of treatments and speed biomedical innovation.
-Through this initiative, the Energy and Commerce Committee is soliciting input from industry, patients, researchers, government agencies and other stakeholders about ways the government can incentivize and accelerate the development of cures.
+Energy and Commerce Committee Chair Fred Upton (R-Mich.) and Representative Diana DeGette (D-Colo.) are spearheading the 21st Century Cures Initiative, an effort aimed at developing policies to accelerate the discovery, development and delivery of treatments and speed biomedical innovation.
+Through this initiative, the Energy and Commerce Committee is soliciting input from industry, patients, researchers, government agencies and other stakeholders about ways Congress can incentivize and accelerate the development of cures.
 The CF Foundation has provided expertise in a number of areas to help inform this effort.

 back to top

-Health Care Reform and Regulatory Guidance
+Health Care Reform and Other Regulatory Guidance

 View the Cystic Fibrosis Foundation’s testimony, comments and letters highlighting the need for access to sophisticated, specialized care and health coverage for people with cystic fibrosis.